 Many stockinette-heavy knitting patterns have an edging of ribbing, moss stitch, seed stitch or a similar pattern that includes knits and purls in a relatively even measure, which helps balance out the rows to limit curling.

 You'll probably need five or six stitches at each side and five or six rows at the beginning and the end to prevent curling.
-On hats and socks, I usually knit at least an inch/2.5 cm in ribbing or another non-curling pattern before moving on to stockinette.
+On hats and socks, that means knitting at least an inch for every 2 1/2 centimeters in ribbing or another non-curling pattern before moving on to stockinette.

 A form of blocking known as killing can be done on acrylic yarns.
 It involves using an iron to melt the fibers into position permanently.
 But, as you might imagine, this alters the look and texture of the yarn dramatically, so test a swatch to be sure you'll be happy with the results before you do it on a whole project.